anon-hdte/hdte-nn-results-interpretation/README.md

 - produces smooth and profile-specific treatment-effect curves.

 In contrast, competing methods tend to attenuate effects toward zero or produce less coherent patterns, limiting interpretability.

+---

+## Note

+This repository is provided for anonymous review purposes only.